davodogster/pyg_multitask_learning/README.md

 Install pytorch cuda that works with your conda environment.
 Also install pytorch_geometric.
 Then Install trimesh and skeletor packages.

 Point cloud Regression script takes in directories of folders with XYZ files and reads them into a point cloud PyG Dataset.
+It then trains a multitask regression network to estimate multiple continuos tree parameters.

 ![image](https://user-images.githubusercontent.com/46079516/177441575-77a14c5c-9eef-46b9-857c-fc6727bc29e3.png)